jaredraycoleman/quickbrush/obsidian-plugin/README.md

 2. Run "QuickBrush: Generate Character Image"
 3. The plugin extracts the description automatically
-4. Optionally add an artistic prompt like "ethereal lighting, mystical atmosphere"
+4. Optionally add a context prompt like "the character is smiling and has a painted face"
 5. Click Generate
 6. Image appears in `quickbrush-images/` and a gallery note is created in `quickbrush-gallery/`